Interpol lawyers

 Interpol Notices

-1. Red notice: a request for the location and provisional arrest of an individual with the aim of extradition.
+1. A red notice is a request for the location and provisional arrest of an individual with the aim of extradition.

-2. Blue Notice: a request to establish the whereabouts of an individual or to obtain additional information about them.
+2. A blue notice is a request to establish the whereabouts of an individual or to obtain additional information about them.

-3. Green notice: a warning about individuals who have committed crimes and may pose a threat.
+3. A green notice is a warning about individuals who have committed crimes and may pose a threat.

-4. Yellow notice: an alert for missing persons, especially minors or individuals unable to identify themselves.
+4. A yellow notice is an alert for missing persons, especially minors or individuals unable to identify themselves.

-5. Black notice: a request to establish the identity of unidentified bodies.
+5. A black notice is a request to establish the identity of unidentified bodies.

-6. Orange notice: a warning about events that may pose a threat to public safety.
+6. An orange alert is a warning about events that may pose a threat to public safety.

-7. Purple notice: a request for information on criminal methods.
+7. A purple notice is a request for information on criminal methods.

 These notifications assist in coordinating the efforts of law enforcement agencies from different countries on a global scale, ensuring the rapid exchange of information for the prevention and investigation of crimes.